 How do you see your industry developing in the next 5 years?
 What is the future vision of superyachts?

 Since we have started we have created more emphasis on our little niche in the industry and we are finding more companies thinking about storage space of these.
 Yachts are constantly getting bigger and we expect more yachts to need more of our services.
-The larger the order the more we make sense as crew onboard do not have the time or resources to handle the purchase and support process.
+The larger the order the more we make sense as crew onboard do not have the time or resources to handle the purchase and support process, check out more about sag harbor boat rentals.

 If you could offer an entrepreneur one piece of business advice, what would it be?